22040102/Intro_to_Data_Science/README.md

 - regression modelling,
 - clustering.

+HOWEVER please also see these assignments held in a github repository: https://github.com/22040102/Intro_to_Data_Science

 The addition to the library of missing datasets talks about a need for an internationally linked missing persons dataset and talks about the process used in the UK.

 The regression modelling file uses a dataset about bird strike incidents from variety of aircraft and operators which I found insightful being within the RAF myself.